We love kids bedrooms. These are spaces where no rules apply.

 Throw out the rule book, have a little fun and embrace colourful, whimsical and even silly touches, even if they couldn’t be more different from the rest of your decorating scheme.

-From vintage florals, retro bed frames and retro hanging chairs to bespoke storage and more sophisticated themes, here are ten girls’ room ideas to get you started.
+From vintage florals, retro bed frames and retro hanging chairs to bespoke storage and more sophisticated themes, here are some gorgeous girls’ room ideas to get you started.

 An oversized upholstered headboard creates a feeling of comfort in this little girls' room.